sach-iyer/sach-iyer.github.io/_posts/2025-12-01-ahmedabad-middle-class.md

 ---

 **“Aapne bhi dekhe honge, yahan sab *middle-class* log hi hain.
 Unko surgery karne ke liye paisa nahin hota hai.”**
-*(Translation: You must have also seen—the people here are all middle class.
+*(You must have also seen—the people here are all middle class.
 They do not have enough money to get surgery.)*

 Manisha Ben's words caught me off guard on my one of my first visits to Ahmedabad's slums.
-I had spent the preceding weeks reading research papers on  the *urban poor* and healthcare access.
+I had spent the preceding weeks reading research papers on healthcare access for the urban poor.
 And yet I had seemingly met the Indian middle class.

 ![Banner - A lane in Shahwadi, Ahmedabad](/images/post_images/blog_middle_class/ahmedabad_image_cropped.jpg "A lane in Shahwadi, Ahmedabad"){: width="700" style="display: block; margin: 0 auto"}